MASPA: An efficient strategy for path planning with a tethered marsupial robotics system: Polygonal Visibility Problem

 \subsection{Polygonal Visibility Algorithm 3D (PVA-3D)}

-In this section, we show how to use the PVA-2D algorithm to design an approximation algorithm, PVA-3D, for the general polygonal visibility problem in 3D, where the goal is to compute the locus of all \pLvisible{} points in the plane $\pi_{top}$.
+The PVA-2D algorithm can be used to design an approximation algorithm, PVA-3D, for the general polygonal visibility problem in 3D, where the goal is to compute the locus of all \pLvisible{} points in the plane $\pi_{top}$.
 The idea is to consider a beam of $p$ planes, passing through $T$ and perpendicular to the ground, and use PVA-2D in each plane.
-Obviously, the more planes considered, the better approximation of the \pLvisible{} region we have.
+Clearly, the more planes considered, the better approximation of the \pLvisible{} region becomes.

-Consider the circle on $\pi_{top}$ centered at $T'$ with radius $r=\sqrt{L^2-|\overline{TT'}|^2}$, which contains all feasible take-off points.
-We uniformly divide the space into a set $\mathcal{\pi}=\{\pi_1, \pi_2, \dots, \pi_p\}$ of $p$ vertical planes containing $T$ and the output of applying PVA-2D in these planes gives an approximation to the 2D region of \pLvisible{} points.
-See Figure~\ref{fig:c-vis}.
+Consider the circle on $\pi_{top}$ centered at $T'$ with radius $r=\sqrt{L^2-\|T-T'\|_2^2}$, which contains all feasible take-off points.
+We uniformly divide the space into a set $\mathcal{\pi}=\{\pi_1, \pi_2, \dots, \pi_p\}$ of $p$ vertical planes containing $T$ and the output of applying PVA-2D in these planes gives a discrete approximation to the 2D region of \pLvisible{} points.Figure~\ref{fig:c-vis} illustrates the aproximation.